Supersonic aircraft

 What is a supersonic aircraft ?
-Did you know that a supersonic aircraft is an aircraft that can fly faster than the speed of sound (Mach 1).
-Do you know the history of supersonic aircraft ?
-In this article, find out everything you ever wanted to know about supersonic aircraft.
+Did you know that a supersonic aircraft is an aircraft that can fly faster than the speed of sound (Mach 1)?
+What do you know the history of supersonic aircraft ?
+Find out everything you ever wanted to know about supersonic aircraft in this article.

 The history of supersonic aircraft